Understanding RFP Software

 Pitfall: Expecting AI-generated responses to be immediately perfect and losing confidence when they require editing.

-Reality: AI should reduce draft time by 70-80%, but responses still need human review and customization.
+Reality: AI should significantly reduce draft time, but responses still need human review and customization.
 The goal is "excellent first draft" not "perfect final answer."

 Neglecting Content Quality